crypticcoinvip/docker/README.md

 -----------

 This software are the scripts to build and run [Crypticcoin](https://crypticcoin.io/) node in the [docker container](https://www.docker.com/)
-You can build new image from scratch, or just run existing at [DockerHub](https://cloud.docker.com/u/sevenswen/repository/list).
+You can build new image from scratch, or just run the the pre-built image from [DockerHub](https://cloud.docker.com/u/sevenswen/repository/list).

 First, you should install docker software and download this scripts.
 Also, if you are not a real 'root' user, you SHOULD add your current linux user to the 'docker' group and relogin.